Heavener Runestone Park

 Heavener Runestone Park (pronounced /ˈhiːvnər/) is a 55 acre park located in Le Flore County, Oklahoma near the city of Heavener, Oklahoma.
 Formerly a state park of Oklahoma, it was transferred to the City of Heavener in 2011, and is now operated by the Friends of Heavener Runestone, a non-profit organization.
-The Festival held at the park on two weekends a year serves as a fundraiser for operating and maintaining the park.
+The Festival held at the park serves as a fundraiser for operating and maintaining the park.

-Opened in 1970, the park has been erected around the Heavener Runestone, a rock found in 1923, and most likely inscribed in the 19th century, perhaps by a Swedish immigrant.
+Opened in 1970, the park has been erected around the Heavener Runestone, a rock found in 1923.
 The stone is located on Poteau Mountain just outside the town's limits in the scrub-forest foothills of the Ouachita Mountains.

 Assessment of the runestone

 Media state that the inscription was probably a claim marker meaning "valley belonging to Glome," or "Glome's Valley."
 There is no evidence of Norse presence and nothing similar has been found anywhere near Heavener or even in the Midwestern United States.
 Two additional sandstone slabs, each with short runic markings, were each found a mile north and south of the stone.
 Scandinavian presence in the nearby town of Heavener is early and the likeliest source of the carving of the stone.